patelabhinav/patelabhinav.github.io/README.md

 - **Microservice development using swagger**: - Demonstrated concept of “API led connectivity” and “Spec driven development” through automated development of a flask application from the swagger file on a click.
 The application was then hosted on GCP and a security layer was later added using Apigee.
 Further implemented Docker to demonstrate the true potential of Microservice Architecture.
 - **Automatic Evaluation of MuleSoft and Apigee**: - Part of the internal training process need participants to be evaluated through project-oriented assessments.
 Our team developed the automated evaluation tool for MuleSoft and Apigee to smoothen this process

-### Working as an Instructor
+### Working experience as an Instructor
-- Working as Senior Corporate Trainer at Apisero,India , where I handle our top performing client and internal enablement.
-Also I work for Mulesoft as a Technical Instructor and handle training for Integration Architect, Dataweave, RTF on Virtual Machines and Fundamental Coursese.
-Prior to this, I worked at an organisation  responsible for multiple practise within Enterprise Application Integration Service unit.To name some worked on iPASS solution and API management package in domains like Healthcare , retail and Banking.
+- Worked as Senior Corporate Trainer at Apisero,India , where I handle our top performing client and internal enablement.
+Also I worked for Mulesoft as a Technical Instructor and handle training for Integration Architect, Dataweave, RTF on Virtual Machines and Fundamental Coursese.
+Prior to this, I was at an organisation  responsible for multiple practise within Enterprise Application Integration Service unit.To name some worked on iPASS solution and API management package in domains like Healthcare , retail and Banking.
 And while I really enjoyed the work that I do, I’d love the chance to interact with new people.

 ### Awards and Recognition
-- Got Ace award and Good Deed award for quick enablement working as Senior Corporate trainer.
 - Got Star Performer, 2x Raving reviews , 5x Ace Award and Good deed award, for quick enablement, delivery and client satisfaction working as Solution consultant and Corporate trainer.
 - Got Track Champion and Insta Award in Infosys, given for extraordinary and impactful performance working as middleware integration trainer.